MicrosoftDocs/well-architected/well-architected/architect-role/architecture-design-specification.md

 - Key monitoring and alert signal sources
 - Alternative designs that were considered

 The technical specification will drive engineering efforts.
 Engineering work items are primarily created from the contents this specification.
-Implementation teams refer to the work items, the technical specification, and the functional specification to ensure the final result is meeting both the functional and non-functional requirements.
+Implementation teams refer to the work items, the technical specification, and the functional specification to ensure the final result is meeting both the functional and nonfunctional requirements.

 ## Disaster recovery plans